-The final exam will be held at the time and place assigned by the Registrar.
 Students missing the final exam will get an "incomplete" grade, if proper medical or other explanation is provided.
 These students take the written exam later, followed by an oral examination.
 In the absence of explanation, the course grade will be F.

-Cheating on the exams will be immediately reported to the Academic Judiciary and the minimum penalty will be an F in the course.
+I trust that most of the students have the integrity to resist the pressure to cheat during the exams.
+To protect the honest students, I will pull all kinds of tricks to capture cheaters.
+Cheating will be immediately reported to the Academic Judiciary and the minimum penalty will be an F in the course.